 When we reached Tokyo Narita Airport Terminal 1, the local time was 2pm but the airport was much more deserted than what I expected from the busy city.
 We were the only passengers arriving at the customs and as most of the rest on DL166 had their onward flight to Seattle, it was just the few of us.
 Once I stepped out of the customs, I immediately located the Airport Limousine buses parked just outside (quite unlike my previous Hong Kong trip when we took some time to get to the Airport Express A21).
 The bus just left when we reached the area, but we only waited 15min for the next bus.

 The ticket for the bus can be purchased at the ticket counter inside the airport (very near to the area the buses are parked).
 It cost 3100Y/$38.75 SGD, compared to the one in Hong Kong ($33 HKD/$5.5SGD), its seems very expensive in our standards since both journey is roughly an hour one way, but this is Tokyo we're talking about.
 I figured out that its already considered cheap since taking the train will be more inconvenient for us and taking a cab in Tokyo for such a long journey will cost us an arm and a leg.
 I'm extremely glad that the Airport Limousine bring us right to our hotel (Sunroute Plaza Shinjuku) and thus we do not need to do any walking at all.
 We noticed from this board that the Airport Limousine only stopped at two hotels in Shinjuku, and ours was one of them!
 In fact, when we alighted at the hotel, most of the people taking the bus were also tourists alighting there.
+Back to the Airport Limousine, there were attendants helping us to load and unload the luggages so we did not have to worry about them at all.
+The service was really good and we were a little amused when we noticed the attendants actually bowed at the buses when the drivers drove off.
+The Japanese are really polite and serious when it comes to serving others!

 I'm really glad that my research brought us to the right hotel, I really loved it!
 The rooms are so clean, and the size considered better than expected as this is Tokyo.
 Here are some amenities that got me really impressed.

-These are magnets that we can paste on the door, quite innovative. |
+| These are magnets that we can paste on the door, quite innovative. |

-The slippers are comfortable and of good quality, I like the little note to indicate that the slippers were cleaned. |
+| The slippers are comfortable and of good quality, I like the little note to indicate that the slippers were cleaned. |

-The Japanese are more environment conscious, so there are two thrash bins provided in the room, one for normal thrash and the other for recyclables. |
+| The Japanese are more environment conscious, so there are two thrash bins provided in the room, one for normal thrash and the other for recyclables. |

 After such a early flight with no proper sleep, we showered and napped in the hotel till late evening before we finally venture out for our first meal at Tokyo.
 I've heard about how complicated and extensive the railway system is over here, but I had no idea until I've ventured into the station right next to our hotel (the Keio line) thinking that it should linked up to the other exits like in SG but that was not the case.
 There's many lines serving Shinjuku and some of them share the same station/entrance/exits while others have their own gantry and exits.
 We only figured out how to navigate our way around when we started taking the train to other areas the next day.